warpstreamlabs/bento/website/docs/guides/cloud/aws.md

 ---
 title: Amazon Web Services
-description: Find out about AWS components in Benthos
+description: Find out about AWS components in Bento
 ---

-There are many components within Benthos which utilise AWS services.
+There are many components within Bento which utilise AWS services.
 You will find that each of these components contains a configuration section under the field `credentials`, of the format:

 ```yml
 credentials: